 During his extensive underworld career, Robert Wisch was known to engage in everything from burglaries, grand thefts, truck hijacking, armed robberies, strong-arm extortion, loansharking, and gambling to business frauds and tax evasion.

-By at least the late-1940s, Wisch had acquired his underworld moniker of “Red Robby” and was also now firmly entrenched in Brooklyn’s organized underworld.
+By at least the late 1940s, Wisch had acquired the underworld moniker “Red Robby” and was firmly entrenched in Brooklyn’s organized underworld.

-But, by far, his closest underworld connections came from his decades-long affiliation with many important members and associates of Brooklyn’s Joseph Colombo Family.
-These included a close personal friendship, and later partnership, with a fast-rising, young Colombo member named Vittorio (Little Vic) Orena.
+But his closest underworld connections came from his decades-long affiliation with many important members and associates of Brooklyn’s Joseph Colombo Family.
+These included a close personal friendship and later partnership with a fast-rising, young Colombo member named Victor (Little Vic) Orena.